-- Florida Breast and Cervical Cancer Early Detection Program: This program is funded by the federal Centers for Disease Control and Prevention, and is administered by the Florida Department of Health.
-It provides education, outreach, screening, diagnostic and treatment referral services to uninsured women in Florida. - Florida Screen for Life; Colorectal Cancer Screening and Awareness Program: This program is funded by the federal Centers for Disease Control and Prevention, and is administered by the Florida Department of Health.
-It is developing and implementing a colorectal cancer screening program for adults aged 50-64 who lack the means of obtaining this cancer screening service otherwise.
-It will also provide a state-wide awareness campaign to improve screening rates in all citizens. - American Cancer Society (ACS): ACS is dedicated to eliminating cancer as a major health problem.
+Florida Breast and Cervical Cancer Early Detection Program: This program is funded by the federal Centers for Disease Control and Prevention, and is administered by the Florida Department of Health.
+It provides education, outreach, screening and diagnostic services to uninsured women in Florida.

+Florida Screen for Life; Colorectal Cancer Screening and Awareness Program: This grant funded program, administered by the Florida Department of Health it tasked with developing and implementing a colorectal cancer screening and awareness program for adults aged 50-64 who lack the means of obtaining this cancer screening service otherwise.

+American Cancer Society (ACS): ACS is dedicated to eliminating cancer as a major health problem.
 ACS uses voter education and issue campaigns to influence legislation.
 CCRAB works closely with the American Cancer Society, Florida Division, to better understand cancer issues within Florida.
-Our Council has a representative from ACS and regularly communicates on legislative and cancer control issues. - Florida Center for Universal Research to Eradicate Disease (FL CURED): FLCURED is a program within the Department of Health and was created specifically to focus on cures for diseases via FS 381.855.
-The center serves the research needs of the biomedical and biotechnical community and oversees the Bankhead-Coley and James and Esther King Fund allocations. - Florida Cancer Council (FCC): This council coordinates with FL CURED and identifies ways to attract new research dollars into Florida, seeks to increase enrollment in clinical trials, and seeks to make the medical community more aware of clinical trials. - Florida Cancer Data System (FCDS): Florida's statewide cancer registry continues to be a valuable source of information about cancer incidence and mortality in Florida.
-The data have been used by CCRAB and the Department of Health for preparation of the State Cancer Plan.
-The University of Miami Miller School of Medicine, under contract with the Department of Health's Bureau of Epidemiology, runs FCDS.
-Data are available on the FCDS web site: www.fcds.med.miami.edu. - Comprehensive Cancer Control (CCC): The Florida Department of Health's CCC Program is responsible for coordinating statewide cancer prevention and education activities with a focus on colorectal, lung, ovarian, prostate and skin cancers.
-The programmatic efforts are conducted through collaboration with public and private partners throughout Florida. - Florida Cancer Plan Council (FCPC): The Florida Cancer Plan Council was established to help in implementing the State Cancer Plan.
+Our Council has a representative from ACS and regularly communicates on legislative and cancer control issues.

+Florida Center for Universal Research to Eradicate Disease (FL CURED): FLCURED is a program within the Department of Health and was created specifically to focus on cures for diseases via FS 381.855.
+The center serves the research needs of the biomedical and biotechnical community and oversees the Bankhead-Coley and James and Esther King Fund allocations.
+Florida Cancer Council (FCC): This council coordinates with FL CURED and identifies ways to attract new research dollars into Florida, seeks to increase enrollment in clinical trials, and seeks to make the medical community more aware of clinical trials.

+Florida Cancer Data System (FCDS): Florida's statewide cancer registry continues to be a valuable source of information about cancer incidence and mortality in Florida.
+The data have been used by CCRAB for preparation of the State Cancer Plan.
+The University of Miami School of Medicine, under contract with the Department of Health's Bureau of Epidemiology, runs FCDS.
+Data are available on the FCDS web site: www.fcds.med.miami.edu.

+Comprehensive Cancer Control (CCC): The Florida Department of Health's CCC Program is responsible for coordinating statewide cancer prevention and education activities with a focus on colorectal, lung, ovarian, prostate and skin cancers.
+The programmatic efforts are conducted through collaboration with public and private partners throughout Florida.

+Florida Cancer Plan Council (FCPC): The Florida Cancer Plan Council was established to help in implementing the State Cancer Plan.
 The Florida Cancer Plan provides strategies and action points to guide these cancer control activities throughout the state.
 The FCPC is comprised of statewide volunteer representatives from the Department of Health, CCRAB, the American Cancer Society, Cancer Information Services, Florida's universities and colleges, cancer hospitals, survivors and other cancer stakeholders.